wso2/docs-choreo-dev/en/docs/develop/components/api-proxies/policies.md

 - In the response path, the response messages from the backend are first received by the interceptor component, and Choreo executes any mediation policies attached to the `Response` flow or the fault flow.
 Then the response is forwarded to the client.

+- In the event an error occurrs during the execution of policies or due to an internal error, the fault flow is executed and an error response is sent to the client.

 ## Attach a policy

 You can attach a policy to the `Request`, `Response`, or `Fault` flow of the  REST API Proxy as follows: